libra22/Module3GettingAndCleaningDataProject/README.md

 subjecttrain <- read.table("./data/train/subject_train.txt",header = FALSE,stringsAsFactors = FALSE)
 ```

+##Processing the data frames

-##Using dplyr package
+###Using dplyr package
 To simplify tidying data, dplyr package is used.
-If the package is not available, the script will download and install. convert the datasets into tbl_df
+If the package is not available, the script will download and install dplyr.
+Next, the script converts the datasets into tbl_df.

 ```
 if (!require("dplyr")) install.packages("dplyr")